-- Long and thin plots such as vpl.quiver tend to mess up the spacing (which) is seemingly non configurable. - Be careful of vpl.scatter and vpl.quiver which return an array of plots rather than a single plot. - Plots based on lines such as the output of vpl.plot tend not to show well as the lines are less than one pixel wide. - Automatic setting of color can only work for uniformly colored plots. any colors derived from scalars are ignored.
+- Long and thin plots such as arrow() tend to mess up the spacing which is seemingly non configurable. - Be careful when using scatter() and quiver() which return an array of plots rather than a single plot. - Plots based on lines such as the output of vpl.plot tend not to show well as the lines are less than one pixel wide. - Automatic setting of color can only work for uniformly colored plots. any colors derived from scalars are ignored.

-To some extent, the text labels can be customised via legend.text\options which holds the vtkTextProperty (bucket class for settings like font).
+To some extent, the text labels can be customised via legend.text_options which holds the vtkTextProperty (bucket class for settings like font).
 However, a lot of its methods do nothing.
-Most notebely, legend. text\options.SetFontSize(size) has no effect.
+Most notably, legend.text_options.SetFontSize(size) has no effect.